siddhant-99/ibm_crackcovid/README.md

   4) Getting the CCTV camera location by using Google Maps API

-  5) Here the inference function is defined on the frame extracted from video and the corresponding safety score is calculated
+  5) Here the inference function is defined on the frame extracted from video and the safety score is calculated

   6)Sample Example for a single image is shown